 Q1.
 What is a financial model?

 Answer: A financial model represents the business operation of a company using a spreadsheet.
 It is a summary of the overall business’s costs and income, which can help make vital decisions in the future.
-Financial modeling forecasts calculates and estimates financial numbers.
+Financial modeling forecasts calculate and estimate financial numbers.
 These mathematical models include variables that are linked together.

 Q2.
 Who uses financial modeling?